Limits of Equi-Affine Equi-Distant Loci of Planar Convex Domains with Two Non-Parallel Asymptotes

 \section{Introduction}

-An equi-affine plane is modeled by $\mathbb{R}^2$ with the symmetry group generated by all translations and $\operatorname{SL}_2(\mathbb{R})$ acting in the usual way.
-This means that among classical geometric quantities only the area makes sense.
-In particular, there is no invariant notion of distance between a pair of points on such a plane.
+An equi-affine plane is the affine plane \(\mathbb{R}^2\) equipped with the symmetry group of area-preserving affine transformations, that is, translations together with the natural action of \(\operatorname{SL}_2(\mathbb{R})\).
+In this geometry, ordinary Euclidean notions such as length and distance are not invariant, while area is.
+It is therefore natural to ask whether there exists a meaningful analogue of distance that is intrinsic to equi-affine geometry.

-In this note, we introduce a family of functions assigning a positive number to a point inside a convex domain, which may be interpreted as a distance from the point to the boundary of the domain.
-The definition of such an ``equi-affine distance function'' stems from a suggestion of Conan Leung, who proposed to average the tropical distance function over the space of all tropical structures of fixed co-area of the ambient plane.
-The expectation is that this way we may recover the classical Monge-Amp\'ere equation and the affine normal flow.
+In this note, we introduce a family of functions that assign to each point of a convex domain a positive number and may be viewed as an equi-affine analogue of the distance to the boundary.
+The construction stems from a suggestion of Conan Leung who proposed to average the tropical distance function over the space of all tropical structures of fixed co-area of the ambient plane.
+A guiding expectation is that this averaging procedure is related to classical affine-geometric objects such as the Monge--Amp\`ere equation and affine normal flow.
 See a popular exposition on how the optimal transport problem leads to the Monge-Amp\'ere equation \cite{caffarelli2004monge} and a polyhedral approximation for its solution by Pogorelov \cite{1975,1988,pogorelov1971regularity, gutierrez2016monge, pogorelov1964monge}.